flyingmachine/nanoc-blog/content/people/buddy-system.md

 During my final weeks there I collaborated with my coworkers on an experimental framework for supporting each other in a formal way.
-This framework would allow us to explore a possible method for coworkers to be there for each other in a more meaningful way while maintaining boundaries.
+This framework would let us explore a possible method for coworkers to be there for each other in a more meaningful way while maintaining boundaries.
 This seemed particularly valuable in Reify's mostly-remote environment.
 With their permission, I'm sharing the initial framework proposal below.

-Some of you reading this might be uncomfortable with the ideas outlined below - and that's totally ok!
+Some reading this might be uncomfortable with the ideas outlined below - and that's totally ok!
 A key part of the framework is _you don't have to buy into it_.
-But I think it speaks volumes about the level of trust and mutual good feeling among the team that almost everyone was excited about it while respecting that we're all different and prefer different ways of interacting.
+But I think it speaks volumes about the level of trust and mutual good feeling among the team that almost everyone was excited about it while respecting that we're all different and not everyone prefers the same way of interacting.
 New hires were especially excited because they felt like it would help them acclimate to their new environment.
-To me, a team that is enthusiastic about these ideas is a team that I'd want to work with; it's a team that actually likes the idea of relating to each other on a real, human level, and that is all too rare.
+To me, a team that is enthusiastic about these ideas is a team that I'd want to work with;
+it's a team that actually likes the idea of relating to each other on a real, human level.

 One topic that came up was, how is this different from just being friends?
 Is it really necessary to have a _structure_ that everyone